-55. In all other countries where preliminary approval is required in order to be able to continue with certain legal proceedings, this competence belongs to the assembly

-56. In certain cases this authorisation is, however, given by the Bureau of the assembly (France, Gabon and in Burkina Faso only outside the session) or even by the President/Speaker of the assembly (Zambia).
+- 100. In all other countries where preliminary approval is required in order to be able to continue with certain legal proceedings, this competence belongs to the assembly - 101.
+In certain cases this authorisation can, however, be given by the Bureau of the assembly (France, Gabon and in Burkina Faso only outside the session) or even by the President/Speaker of the assembly (Zambia).

-Who can askfor the lifting of immunity?
+Who can ask for the lifting of immunity?

-57. In many countries, the lifting of immunity must be asked for by the public prosecutor.
+102. In many countries, the lifting of immunity must be asked for by the public prosecutor.

 A typical example in this case is that of France, where the request is made by the public prosecutor before the competent court of appeal.
-We find a similar provision in Belgium and in countries of francophone Africa such as Gabon or Mali, and also in Poland and the Russian Federation.
+We find a similar provision in Belgium and in countries of francophone Africa such as Gabon or Mali, and also in Poland and Russia.
 Sometimes the request of the assembly is made by the minister of justice (in as much as he is senior to the public prosecutor, for example in France).
 In other cases, the state prosecutor addresses parliament directly (Belgium).

-- 58. In certain countries, it is the competent court which must request the lifting of immunity (Uruguay, Switzerland) and sometimes even the Supreme Court (Spain).
-In these cases, the courts address the assembly directly. - 59.
+- 103. In certain countries, it is the competent court which must request the lifting of immunity (Uruguay, Switzerland) and sometimes even the Supreme Court (Spain).
+In these cases, the courts address the assembly directly. - 104.
 In other countries, the request must come from one or a number of members of parliament (Burkina Faso) or from the minister of justice (Burkina Faso, Romania).
-Also, the assembly may be competent to formulate such requests (Denmark, Austria, Thailand). - 60.
+Also, the assembly may be competent to formulate such requests (Denmark, Austria, Thailand). - 105.
 It is Germany which goes furthest in this context.
-In this country the request can come from: - the office of the public prosecutor, courts, authorities charged with control of conduct in the field of general law, such as courts charged with control of professional conduct; - from a tribunal/court with regard to actions in private law; - from a creditor with regard to proceedings involving execution by force; - from the Committee for the Scrutiny of Elections, Immunity and the Rules of Procedure, with regard to matters concerning immunity and the regulations of the Bundestag.
+In this country the request can come from: - the office of the public prosecutor, courts, authorities charged with control of conduct in the field of general law, such as courts charged with control of professional conduct; - from a tribunal/court with regard to actions in private law; - from a creditor with regard to proceedings involving execution by force;

+from the committee charged with the examination of credentials, with regard to matters concerning immunity and the regulations of the Bundestag.